 Public transport in Stockholm is accessible to most people.
 Here is accessibility in brief, for more detailed information, see the Swedish pages or call Customer Services +46 8 600 10 00.

-- Accessible Metro stations: Trains and the platforms are at the same level at nearly all of the 100 stations.
+- Accessible Metro, commuter train, light railway and tram stations: Trains and the platforms are at the same level at nearly all stations.

 - All buses have floor level access, when travelling in urban and suburban areas.
 In rural areas, this is more difficult to achieve, as there are fewer bus stops with kerbs in the right height.